 And sometimes, a couple of double overhead waves will do the same job, especially in close-out conditions and shallow waters.

-In most cases, you can avoid eating the giant sets by simply monitoring the lines on the horizon or by calculating the wave period.
+In most cases, you can avoid eating the giant sets by monitoring the horizon lines or calculating the wave period.

 However, Nature has its moods, and sooner or later, a freak set will inevitably catch you by surprise.